Results of DGB’s Annual General Meeting

 DGB has a substantial amount of hectares of sourced forest land under review and the Board of Directors is currently exploring several alternatives to fund one or more potential acquisitions of forest land.
 DGB will update the market on this process if and when required.

 ¨Investing in nature based solutions is more than a philanthropic mission: It makes business sense.
 Carbon offsetting is an indispensable element of a complete carbon management strategy.
-Carbon compensation using offsets is a credible and cost-effective way to offset unavoidable CO2 emissions.
+Carbon compensation using offsets is a credible and cost-effective way to offset unavoidable CO2 emissions, it maximizes the value of a business through differentiating itself from other corporations, enhanced stakeholder buy-in and improved reputation within the market.
 Recent increases in carbon tax in several European countries have brought this sharply into focus.
 The immense scale of global reforestation that needs to be undertaken in the coming years is almost unimaginable but it represents an exciting opportunity for the capital markets.¨ - CEO Duijvestijn

 email us here